GurpreetSingh31-Data/Layoff_Data/README.md

 **Company Rankings by Year**:The script ranks companies by the number of layoffs each year, providing a temporal perspective on which companies led layoffs in each year.
 This is useful for identifying trends and shifts in company strategies or economic pressures.

 **Rolling Total of Layoffs Per Month**:A rolling total of layoffs is calculated monthly, offering a clear view of how layoffs accumulated over time.
 This could be indicative of trends like increasing economic stress or recovery phases.

+                                    ## POWER BI

 ![Screenshot 2024-09-02 172129](https://github.com/user-attachments/assets/1d0a8563-ae5a-4f13-9cad-2c76cc27217d)

 ## KEY INSIGHT